KaiYan289/RLpapersnote/README.md

 39. Significance tests are usually conducted in traditional statistic works for hypotheses, especially where test set does not exist.

 40. Use **on-policy** methods for MARL, as stationarity is not preserved!

+41. When you are imitating someone else's code but failed, a useful debugging method is to take his code, and changing his code into yours function by function (instead of  changing yours onto his).
+You can try the differnet versions of code in parallel to quicker iterate.

+42. Batchnorm is influenced by eval/train!
+By default, the running_stats is on.
+Then for training, the normalization is conducted with batch statistics; but for evaluation, the normalization is conducted with a fixed mean and variance estimate kept with a momentum of 0.1.
+This could have a VERY BIG influence if you ignore the difference.

 # Causal Inference